 Rather than a country split in two, France turns out to have three political blocs of almost equal size.

 This is a throwback to earlier times.
 Historian Sudhir Hazareesingh writes that France had three political families until Charles de Gaulle replaced proportional representation with a two-round voting system in 1958 that encouraged the formation of two parties.
 The center-right united into what is now the Republican party.
-The Communists were eclipsed on the left by the Socialists.
+The Communists were eclipsed by the Socialists on the left.

 Macron’s progressive centrism broke the Gaullist right and Socialist left.
 Although the two remain strong in local and regional politics, where neither Macron nor Le Pen has put down roots, nationally the parties that dominated French politics for decades are still plotting their revanche.